ppy/osu-wiki/news/2018/2018-06-17-project-loved-week-of-june-17th.md

 [senya - Tsuki ni Murakumo Hana ni Kaze](https://osu.ppy.sh/beatmapsets/254589) by ::17VA::{ user=1895984 } et al.\
 *written by ::aitor98::{ user=3154852 }*

 We've already talked about ::17VA::{ user=1895984 } and his charts in the past, and this time will not be different at all.
 Senya – Tsuki ni Murakumo Hana ni Kaze has been around osu!mania since 2015 and it's a nice long note mapset.
-This map features Genesis, ::Kawawa::{ user=4647754 } and [Rumia-](https://osu.ppy.sh/users/1787171) as guest mappers and it has patterns such as shields, jacks, irregular long note releases, light chordstreams, and more.
+This map features Genesis, ::Kawawa::{ user=4647754 } and ::Rumia-::{ user=1787171 } as guest mappers and it has patterns such as shields, jacks, irregular long note releases, light chordstreams, and more.

 This map has also been used for the osu!mania 7K World Cup 2016 Finals mappool.
 The difficulty span goes from 2 stars to almost 8, making it a really approachable set for all players.
 It's definitely worth checking out!